 where hostname is the name or IP address of your TFTP server, and filename is the name of the system software on the server (relative to the TFTP home directory).
+For example, the command:

 tloadcode tftp-server t.m40

 loads t.m40 into flash from the machine named tftp-server.